caleb531/expression-validator/README.txt

 $ ./expression-validator.out

 Expression Formatting:
-Spaces are ignored and only one expression per line can be read from the expressions.txt
+Spaces are prohibited and only one expression per line can be read from the expressions.txt